the-benchmarker/web-frameworks/README.mustache.md

 #### What is a framework ?

 A framework is a set of components working together.
-There is a **huge** variety of frameworks, from full-stack (when delaing with multiple layers) to micro (when providing only routing part)
+The main intention behind a framework is to faciliate (app or service) creation.
+The way a framework help any developer could vary from one to an other.

+A majority of frameworks could be splitted in 2 parts :

++ **full-stack** meaning it provides all aspects (-stacks-) from data layer to sometimes deployment
++ **micro** meaning it provides only the routing part, and let the developer choose any other component for the others

 ## Requirements